SynOpen Author Guidelines

 General Instructions for Authors

-Before you submit a manuscript, please be sure to have carefully read the Instructions for Authors available for download here:
+Before you submit a manuscript, please be sure to have carefully read the Instructions for Authors (last update on August 25, 2020) available for download here:

 Instructions for Authors (217 kB)

 The use of the SynOpen Word template for manuscript preparation is strongly encouraged; please download the appropriate version for your configuration from the Author Tools section.

 Thieme offers a language editing service for manuscripts in partnership with Enago, a world-leading provider of author services to researchers around the world.
 Authors can choose from a range of editing services and get their manuscripts edited by Enago’s professional editors.
 Authors that wish to use this service will receive a 20% discount on all editing services.
 To find out more information or get a quote, please visit www.enago.com/thieme.